Pierre Claude Pajol: First Empire

 In the short years of peace Pajol, now colonel, successively served as envoy to the Batavian Republic, and delegate at Napoleon's coronation (the start of the First French Empire).
 In 1805, the emperor employed him with the light cavalry.
 He distinguished himself at the battle of Austerlitz, and, after serving for a short time in the Italian Peninsula, he rejoined the Grande Armée as a general of brigade, in time to take part in the campaign of Friedland.
 The next year (1808) he was made a Baron d'Empire.

 In 1809 he served on the Danube, and in the Russian War of 1812 led a division, and afterwards a corps, of cavalry.
 He survived retreat, but his health was so broken that he retired to his native town of Besançon for a time.
 He was back again in active service, however, in time to be present at the battle of Dresden, in which he played a conspicuous part.
 Again wounded in the battle of Leipzig, Pajol was created a count of the Empire on 25 November 1813.

 In 1814 he fought in the Six Days' Campaign, commanding a corps of all arms in the Seine Valley.
 On the fall of Napoleon, Pajol gave his allegiance to the Restoration government, but he rejoined the Emperor immediately upon his return to France.
-The 1st Cavalry Corps (1er corps de cavalerie) under his leadership played a prominent part in the campaign of 1815, both at Ligny and in the advance on Wavre under the Marquis de Grouchy.
+The I Cavalry Corps (1er corps de cavalerie) under his leadership played a prominent part in the campaign of 1815, both at Ligny and in the advance on Wavre under the Marquis de Grouchy.
 On receiving the news of the battle of Waterloo, Pajol disengaged his command, and skillfully retreated to refuge in Paris.
 There he and his men played an active part in the actions that ended the war.